 CME Branch CWO

 The CME Branch CWO is the senior NCM advisor to the Chief Military Engineer, the CME Branch Advisor and the Branch Council on matters of Training, Dress, Drill, Discipline, and Leadership.
 The CME Branch CWO represents the welfare of all CME personnel, but particularly NCMs, promoting excellence, professionalism and teamwork. the CME Branch CWO often accompanies the Colonel Commandant, Chief Military Engineer and CME Branch Advisor on visits to place where Engineers are employed and the welfare of NCMs is involved.
 As a Branch CWO, he also maintains continuing contact with the Canadian Forces CWO as well as Command CWOs as appropriate.

-Our current Branch CWO is CWO Ronald Swift, CD.
+Our current Branch CWO is CWO Glenn Simpkin, CD.

 For a list of previous CME Branch CWOs, click here.